"The curious paradox is that when I accept myself just as I am, then I can change." -Carl Rogers

 The goal of the first appointment is for us to become acquainted and for me to orient you to my services.
 I will work to create a safe, accepting environment where you and/or your family members feel validated and understood.
 I will also conduct an in-depth assessment of your personal/family history and your presenting problems, needs, strengths, and goals.
 Subsequent sessions will be focused on helping you work towards these goals, one small step at a time, with the ultimate goal of you not needing my services anymore.

 I have worked in the field since 2006 and am a graduate of Southern Nazarene University (Bachelor of Science in Psychology, 2006) and the University of Central Oklahoma (Master of Arts in Counseling Psychology, 2009).
 In addition to being an experienced clinician, I am very engaged in neighborhood, community, and social issues.
-I was appointed by Governor Mary Fallin to the Oklahoma Suicide Prevention Council and am a member of the Wellness Now Mental Health & Addiction Recovery Workgroup for Oklahoma County.
+I was appointed by Governor Mary Fallin to the Oklahoma Suicide Prevention Council (currently serving as co-chair) and am a member of the Wellness Now Mental Health & Addiction Recovery Workgroup for Oklahoma County.

 What made you want to become a therapist?

 I love to share in the human experience and to learn from people, just as they learn from me.

 What do you know now that you did not know when you first started your career as a therapist?

 The real therapy happens outside the office.
 This stuff really works when we use it, as hard as that may be sometimes.
 There is no substitute for living and doing, as opposed to just thinking and talking.

 What is one thing that you try to teach every client?

 That all emotions are valid and that their life and story are worth listening to.
 To give ourselves permission to feel our feelings, all of them, is what makes us fully alive.